tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.3_sample_actor_code_walkthrough/README.md

 * `Cargo.lock` is a temp file generated during building.
 We can ignore it unless you want to check the dependency versions.
 * `Cargo.toml` is the root cargo config of this project.
 It contains only two other workspaces: `codec` and `impl`.
-* `build.sh` is the script that builds the wasm actor.
+* `build.sh` is the script that builds the wasm *t-rust/docs/_gitbook-dev-docs/z_glossary/actor*.
 * `codec` is one of the two main workspaces.
-It is related to the definitions of the data structures that will be used by other modules.
+It's related to the definitions of the data structures that will be used by other modules.
 Consider it an "interface" definition.
 * `impl` is another of the two main workspaces.
 It's related to the implementation of the code logic.
 * `rust-toolchain.toml` defines the build environment, versions. etc
 * `target` is generated during build process.
 It stores the compiled wasm actor and temp files.